PierreSenellart/provsql/doc/source/user/studio.rst

   artifacts of the compilation, not roots of a probabilistic sub-circuit, so the usual semiring / probability surface does not apply.

+When the pinned node is instead an ``agg_token`` or ``semimod`` gate over random variables, the strip extends the moment / distribution- profile / sample surface (otherwise offered on ``random_variable`` leaves; see :doc:`continuous-distributions`) to the aggregated value, and hides the eval-strip options that do not apply to such a target.

 .. _studio-circuit-oversized: